ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/02_Increasing_server_security.md

 # Summary
-In the following instructions, we'll look at the procedures for &ldquo;hardening&rdquo; your DigitalOcean Droplet, making it harder for malicious hackers from compromising your server.
+In the following instructions, we'll look at the procedures for &ldquo;hardening&rdquo; your DigitalOcean Droplet, making it more difficult for malicious hackers to compromise your server.

 Here are the steps we will cover:

 1. Create a new, alternative user to `root`.
 2. Grant this new user administrative privileges.
 3. Disable SSH access from the `root` user.